sndypvtra/Customer-churn-prediction-for-FinTech/README.md

-# Customer Churn Prediction for FinTech with Logistic Regression
+# Customer Churn Prediction for FinTech using Logistic Regression